lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Differential sampling, comparing whole plant to leaf cavity enrichments, allows to estimate whether a MAG is more abundant in the leaf cavities.
 The bacteria represented by these MAGs are likely endophytes of _A. filiculoides_ (Fig. 5; blue rings).
 This is the case for MAGs 'Rhizobium','Rhizobiales','Curvibacter', and 'Ferrovibrio' (Fig 5).
-The former two are substantialy abundant in PacBio long read sequencing of the _A. filiculoides_ minus_cyano sample, indicating they survived a stringent sterilisation and antibiotic regime removing the main symbiont _T. azollae_.
+The former two are substantialy abundant in PacBio long read sequencing of the _A. filiculoides_ minus_cyano sample, indicating they survived a stringent sterilisation and antibiotic regime removing the main symbiont _N. azollae_.
 In constrast, a second cyanobacterium found in the bins, is present only on the outside of the ferns, and not in the leaf cavity enriched fraction, indicating that this is an epithitic cyanobacterium and consistent with earlier findings that _Azolla_ has only one cyanobacterial symbiont.

 ![Anvi'o overview of the _A. filiculoides_ 'wild' metagenome assembly and binning into MAGs.
 The center dendrogram reflects a hierarchical clustering of contigs based on 4-mer profiles and differential abundance in biological samples.
 In the dendrogram, each leaf is one contig (or split in Anvi'o).
 In circles around the dendrogram, metadata about the contigs is displayed.
 This metadata is, in order of inside to outside: split-parent, contig length, contig GC content (dark green), contig abundance in leaf cavity enriched samples (blue), contig abundance in whole plant samples (light green), contig abundance in PacBio reads from the _A. filiculoides_ 'lab' sample.
 Then follow several coloured rings representing taxonomy as determined by CAT, starting at the kingdom level down to species level.
 The before last red ring indicates presence of any ribosomal RNA genes in a contig (drastically influencing depth of the contig and therefore the binning process).
 The final ring indicates in which bin a contig was categorises.
 The corresponding bins, their size and estimated completeness are shown in table X.](source/figures/fig3_Azfil-wild-metagenome-binning.png){#fig:fig3_Azfil-wild-binningsignals}